 The climb to the top of St Rule's Tower involves a very tight metal spiral staircase, which leads up to a set of intramural stairs, which themselves lead up to one of the narrower stone spiral staircases you will find in Scotland.
 Passing people descending while you are ascending this spiral staircase can be interesting and it pays to listen out for anyone already on the stair coming towards you before you commence either your climb or descent.
 The total climb to the top of the tower involves 156 steps.

-The more distant views include St Andrews' world famous golf links to the north west of the town, while across the River Eden estuary are the hangars and runway of RAF Leuchars.
-Still more distantly north it is possible to catch glimpses of Dundee, and on a clear day the coast to the north east of the mouth of the River Tay can be followed around as far as Arbroath, some 17 miles distant.
+The more distant views include St Andrews' world famous golf links to the north-west of the town, while across the River Eden estuary are the hangars and runway of what used to be RAF Leuchars.
+Still more distantly north it is possible to catch glimpses of Dundee, and on a clear day the coast to the north-east of the mouth of the River Tay can be followed around as far as Arbroath, some 17 miles distant.

-A religious community was probably first located on this site in about 732AD, when relics of St Andrew were brought to what was then known as Kilrimont or Cennrígmonaid by Bishop Acca of Hexam.
-There is an alternative and probably more fanciful story, that Saint Rule (also known as St Regulus) brought five of St Andrew's bones here by boat in the years after 300AD, having sailed from from Patras in Greece and eventually surviving a shipwreck near the site of today's harbour.
+A religious community was probably first located on this site in about 732, when relics of St Andrew were brought to what was then known as Kilrimont or Cennrígmonaid by Bishop Acca of Hexam.
+There is an alternative and probably more fanciful story, that Saint Rule (also known as St Regulus) brought a number of St Andrew's bones here by boat in 347, having sailed from from Patras in Greece and eventually surviving a shipwreck near the site of today's harbour.

 The Culdees didn't have long to enjoy their new church, however.
 In 1144, in a move that reflected a wider shift away from the Celtic Church and towards the Roman Church in Scotland, St Rule's Church was granted to the Augustinian order.
 The Culdees were displaced, eventually finding a permanent home in the most easterly of the three churches on the rocky promontory occupied by the cathedral.
 This, the church of St Mary on the Rock, is now barely visible above ground level on a site overlooking the harbour outside the precinct wall of the cathedral.